-Whilst encouraging a trusting relationship between staff and pupils, it is important to re member that complete confidentiality cannot be offered.
-Should there be any concerns about any individual, the member of staff will share their concerns with a member of the Senior Leadership Team, SENCO or Family Services Team (Designated Persons for Safeguarding and Child Protection) The designated Person will then act in accordance with the school's Safeguarding (Child Protection) Policy.
+Whilst encouraging a trusting relationship between staff and pupils, it is important to remember that complete confidentiality cannot be offered.
+Should there be any concerns about any individual, the member of staff will share their concerns with the Designated Safeguarding Lead, or a Deputy Designated Safeguarding Lead (a member of the Senior Leadership Team, SENCO or Family Services Team).
+This member of staff will then act in accordance with the school's Safeguarding (Child Protection) Policy.